tkubica12/azure-workshops/w-aks-intro/docs/08-ApplicationConfigurations.md

   - healthvhost.conf
 ```

-Note if this would be environemnt specific you can use the same thing in overlay using the same (create healthvhost.conf file in your test folder and reference in your kustomization.yaml file in test folder).
+Note if this would be environment specific you can use the same thing in overlay using the same (create healthvhost.conf file in your test folder and reference in your kustomization.yaml file in test folder).

 Check ConfigMap